mobizt/Firebase-ESP8266/src/README.md

-#### Download file data in database at defined database path and save to SD card/Flash memory.
+#### Download file data in a database at the defined database path and save to SD card/Flash memory.

 The downloaded data will be decoded to binary and save to SD card/Flash memory, then

-please make sure that data at the defined database path is file type.
+please make sure that data at the defined database path is the file type.

 param **`dataObj`** - Firebase Data Object to hold data and instances.